sodev/SDHTTPRequestOperation/README.md

 SDHTTPRequestOperation
 ======================

-Self Authenticating Subclass of AFHTTPRequestOperation
+Self Authenticating Subclass of AFHTTPRequestOperation using OAuth2

 ##Usage
 SDHTTPRequestOperation is a subclass of AFHTTPRequestOperation, it allows you to specify an AFOAuthCredential and the oAuth URL and have the request perform the authentication loop before completing the request